What Are The Valid Legal Reasons To Break A Lease?

 How to Break a Lease Legally with the Help Of DoNotPay

-DoNotPay provides assistance in breaking a lease under certain circumstances.
+DoNotPay provides assistance in under certain circumstances.
 These include:

 - Your financial situation has changed drastically

 - You have health issues that prevent you from living on the property